jonnonz1/nz-statute-book/acts/public/2000/bail-act-2000.md

 **Procedures after defendant granted bail**

 ### 31 Release of defendant granted bail
-(1) If a defendant is granted bail, the Registrar must prepare a notice of bail or a bail bond (whichever is applicable) setting out the conditions of bail imposed by or under section 30.
+(1) If a defendant is granted bail, the Registrar must prepare a notice of bail or a bail bond (whichever is applicable) setting out the conditions of bail imposed by or under section 30 or 30AAA.
 (1A) If electronic monitoring is a condition of bail, the notice of bail must— (a) state the EM address; and
   (b) list the defendant's obligations, set out in section 30L, under an EM condition.